1580

 (photo studio Basset)

 The charterhouses were, at the origin, situated in isolated places such as mountains or forests.
-Beginning in the 17th century, popes and princes established charterhouses in towns.
+Beginning in the 17th century, popes and princes established charterhouses in cities.
 But the principles of isolation, silence and contemplation were always respected in the choice of sites.

 The general plan is approximately the same for all charterhouses :